 Drive-in worship organised by Bengaluru Church

-Bengaluru, June 15: A church here organised a unique drive-in worship allowing visitors to perform Sunday service without breaking the social distancing norm in view of the coronavirus spread.
+Bengaluru, June 15: A church here organised unique drive-in worship allowing visitors to perform Sunday service without breaking the social distancing norm in view of the coronavirus spread.

-The Sunday mass was divided in five service and divided in three batches.
+The Sunday mass was divided into five service and three batches.

 The first batch was of two-wheelers at 7 am and 5 pm, the second batch was of cars from 9 am to 7 pm and the third batch at 11 am was of those who came in auto-rickshaws, cabs, buses or by walk to the church.